JOHNNY SIEMERING

 Although Seabees were only supposed to fight to defend what they built, such acts of heroism were numerous.
 In all, Seabees earned 33 Silver Stars and 5 Navy Crosses during World War II.
 But they also paid a price: 272 enlisted men and 18 officers killed in action.
 In addition to deaths sustained as a result of enemy action, more than 500 Seabees died in accidents, for construction is essentially a hazardous business.

 The 39th Construction Battalion was inactivated on September 28, 1945, and Johnny came home that November.
 In 1946, Johnny married the love of his life, Olice Dale Bible, whose brother George, a Marine, had died on Guam.
 Olice had first met Johnny when she was 13 and he had come to her family’s house in Martindale on a double date.
-Spotting him in the livin2245g room, she immediately fell in love with him, but would have to wait until after the war to begin dating her husband-to-be.
+Spotting him in the living room, she immediately fell in love with him, but would have to wait until after the war to begin dating her husband-to-be.
 They had 61 wonderful years together.
 Olice died in 2007.
 The couple was blessed with three daughters, Ginger (Hughes), Cathy (Gideon), and Peggy (Germer).
 Cathy passed away in 2000.
 They were also blessed with many grandchildren.
 And friends?
 There are too many to count.

 Initially working for the Harry Schawe gin, he then went to work for Lockhart’s Goodyear dealership after the war.
 He narrowly missed being killed in 1965 when a truck tire rim blew off, crushing his left leg.
 Dr. Tom Connolly rigged up a traction apparatus at the Lockhart Hospital and for six weeks Johnny lay in traction as weights were adjusted over his tractioned leg.
 Miraculously, his leg was saved.
 Even more miraculously, he walks without a limp even today.